Alves & Co.: Reviews and other observations

 Adultery, more precisely female adultery, is a recurrent theme in Eça's work.
 The novella has been described as a "nice, small portrait of Portuguese bourgeois life ... a fine little story, but a satire of the gentlest sort".
 The humour comes through the ways the characters each try to smooth things over by turning a blind eye to the truth.
 "It is an amusing tale of a weak-willed but sympathetic man trying to make the best of a situation that's beyond his capacity."
 As Conall Cash puts it, the novella explores "ways in which Alves' bourgeois consciousness reacts to this catastrophe, and how his romantic, chivalrous side battles with and inevitably loses out to the respectable, conservative pose of the businessman".
 Cash sees the work as an allegory for Portuguese society of the time.
 Cash also highlights the role of Portuguese colonialism in this story and many others by Eça; in Alves & Co., Godofredo runs a trading house dealing with the colonies.

 Opera adaptation

 An opera based on Alves & Co., The Yellow Sofa by Julian Philips with a libretto by Edward Kemp, conducted by Leo McFall and directed by Frederic Wake-Walker was performed for the first time at Glyndebourne opera house in the United Kingdom in 2009.
 The Yellow Sofa was then revived for the Glyndebourne tour in 2012, and performed across the UK.
-In 2020, the opera is scheduled to receive its Hungarian premiere directed by András Almási-Tóth.
+In 2020, the opera was scheduled to receive its Hungarian premiere directed by András Almási-Tóth.